PvPClt/project/album_en.md

 **Second Professor** (solemnly):

-— The Health Ministry  warns… Misbehave, and you’ll get three thousand volts in the ass.
+— The Health Ministry  warns… Start acting like a brain-dead idiot, and you’ll get three thousand volts in the ass.

 #OrthodoxMilitaryPutinism
                               👻